 If your spouse has disengaged she probably is thinking, “why bother?”
-It often feels like there is no point to engaging in a relationship where one feels unheard and misunderstood.
+It often feels like there is no point engaging in a relationship when one partner feels unheard and/or misunderstood.
 Conversations cease, feelings are bottled up, and anger and resentment seethe forth.
 When you learn to listen to your spouse by really focusing on her without responding or reacting, she is likely to finally feel that you actually care about what she has to say more than about what you have to say.
 She can get her words out without fear of retort or invalidation.
 She can finally feel heard and understood.
 Learning how to listen even if you disagree is a huge step towards differentiation and acknowledging the otherness of your spouse.
 When your spouse begins to feel like you really value her as a person, she is more apt to want to be a part of such a relationship.

 It’s hard living with a spouse who is disengaged or contemplating leaving.
 You want him to stay but you also have a hard time dealing with your own hurt feelings.
 This, in turn, will often provoke you to behave in a counterproductive way.
 Break this dynamic by having compassion for your spouse.
 As much as your feelings are valid, your spouse has their own experience.
 Neither is right or wrong.
 As you imagine the pain your spouse is feeling or you think about what might be motivating his behavior, awaken compassion in your heart.
 Picture that little boy who just wants to be loved and valued.
 Deep inside that adult exterior there is an innocent little boy.
 Feel his pain and make sense of why he may be acting out of hurt.
 This will help you transform the way you see him by replacing judgement with curiosity.

 When you are feeling all alone in your relationship, it’s tempting to get others involved especially when your spouse isn’t interested in working together with you.
 Beware as the more that get involved, the more drama.
 This often backfires and serves to push away your spouse even more.
 While you may want to have a close friend to help you through this, getting family members involved or calling his friends to convince him to engage in the marriage is not always the best idea.
 Get the support you need but don’t create a three ring circus.